AndrewGuerrero/ng-caryll/content/effective_cpp.md

 ### Item 24: Declare non-member functions when type conversions should apply to all parameters

 To have `Rational` support commutative multiplication, one might make `operator*` a member function.
-But mixed-mode arithmetic will only work half of the time.
+But, mixed-mode arithmetic will only work half of the time.

 ``` cpp
 class Rational {